krashevski/git-guides/docs/EN/README_REPOSITORY_STANDARDS_EN.md

 3. Pushing to main is prohibited; all changes must go through feature branches and testing.

 ### 3.2 How to update the master branch from the development branch
-1. Update the development branch with the latest changes from the master branch:
+1. Update the development branch with the latest changes from the main branch:
 ```bash
 git checkout main
 git pull origin main